agryaznov/ethink/README.md

 > [!CAUTION]
 > It is **highly recommended** to use a separate MetaMask instance for this (e.g. in a dedicated [browser profile](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data)), not to mix the development accounts (whose private keys **are compromised** by design) with your real money-holding accounts.

 That's it!
-You now should be able to communicate with the Duck chain using your MetaMask right away.
+You should right away be able to communicate with the Duck chain using your MetaMask.
+Let's try it as described in the following section.

+## Demo Case

+Our little demo consists of three basic actions we complete on our Substrate-based 🦆 network using *MetaMask*:

+1. **Send tokens around with the MetaMask UI controls solely.**

+   This is the simplest one as we already have everything set up to do this.
+   Once launched the Polkamask node with `cargo run -- --dev`, just open your MetaMask and make sure it is connected to our 🦆 network.
+You should see *Alith** account holding `10000000 🥚`.
+Go ahead and send some amount of eggs to *Goliath* or any other account you'd like to (set gas limit to `21000` as requested by MetaMask).

+2. **Send tokens via web3js-based dApp used with MetaMask for signing transactions**.
+3. **Call ink! smart contract via web3js-based dApp used with MetaMask for signing transactions**.

+For the actions 2,3 we have a simple [dApp](/dapp) which consists of a static web page ([index.html](/dapp/index.html)) and of course our **ink!** [contract](/dapp/contracts/flipper.ink/).
+This needs a bit of preparatory job to be done to set things up first.

+### Set Up

+`TBD`

+### Run

+`TBD`

+`TODO` put this to links:
 You can also make requests to the exposed Ethereum RPC using provided [request templates](docs/rpc_requests.md).

 ## Project Goals